'Status Update' Captures the Evolution of the Bay Area

 The Bay Area is a place where things change, for better or worse.
-Whether you start counting at the moment it changed from being a Mexican city to an American one, to the rise of the Beats, Panthers, Hippies, or the Homebrew Computer Club, the Bay Area has been the center of so many turning points and sea changes.
-For some, it’s probably not hard to imagine the Bay Area as the center of the modern world.
+Whether you start counting at the moment it changed from being a Mexican city to an American one, to the rise of the Beats, Panthers, Hippies, or the Homebrew Computer Club, the Bay Area has been the center of so many turning points and sea changes that for some, it’s probably not hard to imagine the Bay Area as the center of the modern world.

 Videos by VICE

 An upcoming photo exhibition, coyly titled Status Update, aims to expand the discussion and add context to the stories coming out of today’s Bay Area by looking inward.
-Gathered by curators Pete Brook and Rian Dundon in partnership with Catchlight, the work of 14 photographers documents the many local facets of the region and the questions and issues it represents—beyond just being a den of startup douchebaggery housing, jobs, healthcare, police relations, education, etc. It’s a diverse showing that includes photos, video, even GIFs, and will host a series of conversations about the vital and fertile place that represents something to everybody.
+Gathered by curators Pete Brook and Rian Dundon in partnership with Catchlight, the work of 14 photographers documents the many local facets of the region and the questions and issues it represents beyond just being a den of startup douchebaggery—housing, jobs, healthcare, police relations, education, etc. It’s a diverse exhibition that will feature photos, video, even GIFs, and a series of conversations and workshops, all meant to add nuance to a vital and fertile place that represents something to everybody.

 VICE caught up with Pete Brook to talk about Status Update, and what it hopes to reveal about the cities by the Bay.